ayoskovich/chickens_trust/price_check.md

 ![png](price_check_files/price_check_7_0.png)

 I arrive at the above numbers, which had identical directions as the author.
+Click [here](https://anthonyyoskovich.com/project/trust-but-verify/) to see the longer form post.